jordan4ibanez/Infdev/README.md

 Some kind of tick system so all entities can do things every half second
 - Not sure how to set up alerts, maybe just alertMe or something

+do this for the levels object in the player as well

+put the players individual formspecs into individual save Metadata so the string doesn't become too big

 ##### todos when available to put some cool things in: